Oh! Darling: Get Back sessions

 McCartney first recorded a demo of "Oh!
 Darling" at Twickenham Studios on 16 January 1969 during the Get Back sessions without the other Beatles being present, as the Twickenham set they had been using was being dismantled due to their moving the sessions to Apple Corps' headquarters.
 After an early attempt at the song by the band on 27 January 1969, Lennon announced, "Just heard that Yoko's divorce has just gone through", after which he and the band burst into an improvised version of the song, substituting "I'm free at last" for a part of the lyric.
 The song and the following improvisation are included on the Beatles Anthology 3 album, released in 1996.
 This version also features a keyboard part played by Billy Preston.

+Live versions

+The song was performed live by Paul McCartney and the Pretenders' Chrissie Hynde during a memorial concert for Foo Fighters drummer Taylor Hawkins on 3 September 2022.

 Style

 "Oh!
 Darling" is a rhythm and blues song incorporating elements of doo-wop and the New Orleans rhythm and blues sound popularised during the 1950s and early 1960s by musicians such as Fats Domino; it also seems to have drawn on the Louisiana swamp blues sound found in songs like Slim Harpo's "Rainin' in My Heart" and Charles Brown's "Please Come Home for Christmas".
 Furthermore, it may have drawn on the related Louisiana genre known today as swamp pop, whose distinctive sound bears an uncanny resemblance to the basic structure of "Oh!
 Darling" – so much so that some in Louisiana originally thought the song had been recorded by a local musician.
 (When swamp pop musician John Fred met the Beatles in London in the 1960s, he was shocked to learn that "they were very familiar with Louisiana music.")
 Fittingly, swamp pop musician Jay Randall eventually covered "Oh!
 Darling" for the Lanor label of Church Point, Louisiana.